mperezfuster/gpdb/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_RESOURCE_GROUP.html.md

 IO_LIMIT '<tablespace_name>:wbps=<wbps_value>, rbps=<rbps_value>, wiops=<wiops_value>, riops=<riops_value>'

 :   Optional.
 The maximum read/write sequential disk I/O throughput, and the maximum read/write I/O operations per second for the queries assigned to a specific tablespace and resource group.
-When you use this parameter, you must speficy:
+When you use this parameter, you may speficy:

     - The name of the tablespace you set the limits for.

-    - `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.
+    - The values for `rpbs` and `wpbs` to limit the maximum read and write sequential disk I/O throughput in the resource group, in MB/S. The default value is `MAX`, which means there is no limit.

-    - `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
+    - The values for `riops` and `wiops` to limit the maximum read and write I/O operations per second in the resource group.
 The default value is `MAX`, which means there is no limit.

     > **Note** If the parameter `IO_LIMIT` is set to -1, it means that `rbps`, `wpbs`, `riops`, and `wiops` are set to `MAX`, which means that there are no disk I/O limits.